 CONTACT THE CRIMINAL DEFENSE ATTORNEYS AT MALLON & TRANGER

 Our attorneys provide a free initial consultation to people who have been arrested or charged with a crime.
 Contact us online or call our office at 732-702-0333 for an appointment.
-We have locations in Freehold, Toms River and Point Pleasant.
+We have locations in Freehold and Point Pleasant.